Bryce Canyon Road Part 2

 Another small parking area for the Agua Canyon viewpoint is on the left.
 This is one of the most scenic spots in the upper half of the park.

 Next is Ponderosa Point, an overlook into the Ponderosa Canyon.
 Along with the scenery, there is the Agua Canyon Connecting Trail, leading to the Under-the-Rim Trail.

 Yet another viewpoint to the left is here, signed for Black Birch Canyon.
 Frequently overlooked by visitors, this is one of the more scenic spots in the park.

 Mile 17.4 – Rainbow Point

 The road ends at the Rainbow Point area, the highest point reached by road in the park at 9,115 feet.
-The other end of the Under-the-Rim Trail lies here, as does the starting point of the Riggs Spring Loop Trail.
 A trail heading off to the right from Rainbow Point is the Bristlecone Loop Trail.
 This short and relatively easy hike leads to an overlook and examples of the bristlecone pine tree, found in only a few places in the western US.
 These trees can live for thousands of years, often appearing dead to the eye.
 Another viewpoint, Yovimpa Point, can also be reached off of this loop trail, or from the Rainbow Point parking area.